klahnakoski/JSONQueryExpressionTests/docs/GSOC Proposal.md

 * Elasticsearch 1.x has limited automatic schema detection which has proven useful for indexing and summarizing data of unknown shapes.
 We would like to generalize this nice feature and and bring machine managed schemas to other datastores.
 * Oracle uses [json_*](http://www.oracle.com/technetwork/database/sql-json-wp-2604702.pdf) functions to define views which can operate on JSON.
 It has JSON path expressions; mimicking MDX, but the overall query syntax is clunky.
 Links: [A](https://docs.oracle.com/database/121/ADXDB/json.htm#ADXDB6246), [B](https://blogs.oracle.com/jsondb/entry/s)
 * Spark has [Schema Merging](http://spark.apache.org/docs/latest/sql-programming-guide.html#schema-merging) and nested object arrays can be accessed using [explode()](https://spark.apache.org/docs/latest/api/python/pyspark.sql.html?highlight=explode#pyspark.sql.functions.explode).
 Spark is a little more elegant, despite the the fact it exposes *how* the query executes.
+* Sqlite has the [JSON1 connector](https://www.sqlite.org/json1.html) - Which is a limited form of Oracle's solution; it requires manual schema translation which complicates queries.

 These existing solutions solve the hard problems from the bottom up; managing file formats, organizing indexes, managing resources and query planning.
 Each built their own stack with their own query conventions guided by the limitations of architecture they built.